 / by Alissa Briggs, PhD, and Mitch Duross, MPH, RD, LD, CSCS

 Children can develop an unhealthy body image at a young age due to an environment promoting dieting and thinness.
-And since many New Year’s resolutions involve food, weight, diet, physical appearance or exercise, it’s important to be mindful of how your conversations and behaviors may support or undermine the development of a healthy body image in children and teenagers.
+It’s important to be mindful of how your conversations and behaviors may support or undermine the development of a healthy body image in children and teenagers.

 Body image is defined as how one sees themselves and feels about their body.
 A child or adolescent with a healthy, positive body image will:

 - Be satisfied with the way they look.

 - Feel confident in what their body can do.

 - Feel comfortable with the way their body moves.

 - Recognize that their appearance says little about their character and values.

 A child or adolescent with a negative body image will:

 - Have a distorted perception of how they look.

 - Link their self-worth with how they appear.